sarsky/Mozzie/docs/source/Accessories.rst

   The Front Pi LED servo connector that comes from the Pi Zero header should never be inserted into the Pixhawk or any standard servo connector as it is not compatible and can only be used with the LED strip as specified.
 Do not use this connector for anything else otherwise the Pi IO might be damaged.

+The LED bar shows the current status of the Flight Controller (Pixhawk) as follows:
 * Green is disarmed
 * Red is armed
 * Slow pulsing shows the flight controller heartbeat (which also indicates that the CC has booted correctly and that mavproxy is forwarding mavlink messages from the PXH).